If love could have saved you,

 Two years ago today my sister died.
 It was Thanksgiving morning.
 I was getting ready to go to work.
 My Dad sat me down in the living room, his face was pale.
-In a shaky, restrained voice he said “Elizabeth died.”
-Within a few hours we were on a plane to Vancouver to sit through my sister’s funeral.
+In a shaky, restrained voice he said: “Elizabeth died.”
+Within a few hours, we were on a plane to Vancouver to sit through my sister’s funeral.
 A slideshow of Elizabeth’s short life played as my mum’s hysterical cries echoed loudly throughout the church.

 Early autumn used to be my favourite time of year.
 It’s the perfect temperature with a breeze that still holds the warmth of summer.
 The trees put on a beautiful display of deep reds, bright oranges and golden yellows; as if an artist plucked the trees out of the ground and dipped them in paint.
-Piles of leaves are gathered on front lawns, coffee shops add pumpkin flavoured everything to their menus and everyone is wrapped in warm, cozy sweaters.
+Piles of leaves are gathered on front lawns, coffee shops add pumpkin flavoured everything to their menus and everyone is wrapped in warm, cosy sweaters.

 It is of no coincidence that I write this from my sunny apartment in Sydney, Australia where the season is currently spring, not autumn, and Thanksgiving does not exist.
 I hoped this day would pass without notice but moving to Australia did not absolve me of suffering.
 I know now that October 13th will always be a painful day for me, no matter where I am in the world.

 It felt like impending doom whenever someone would mention something happening in the middle of October.
 My stomach sank at the thought.
 I started writing over the course of a few months as an emotional release.
 I have come to realise that writing has become the biggest source of therapy for me.
 I love the feeling of freeing the thoughts that swirl in my mind, the ones I rarely talk about out loud.
 It’s like opening the windows in an old, dusty attic.